Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 **Shaping:** Your _shaping_ manifestation creates the _scorching lava_ ground effect.
 These tiles deal 1d4 + Presence fire damage to creatures who trigger them.

 When you activate your _shaping_ manifestation, the lava erupts in a burning explosion.
-Choose a _scorching lava_ tile within a 6 tile range, then make an Agility attack against all creatures within a 2 tile radius.
+Choose a _scorching lava_ tile within a 6 tile range, then make a special attack against Agility against all creatures within a 2 tile radius.
 Deal 1d6 + Presence fire damage to each creature that you hit.
 Creatures that you miss still suffer the attack's effects at half efficacy.

 **Storm:** Your _storm_ manifestation also applies 3 + 1/2 Presence stacks of aflame to creatures that it hits.